pyinvoke/invoke/sites/docs/concepts/configuration.rst

      * Sub-collections' configurations get merged into the top level collection and the final result forms the basis of the overall configuration setup.
-     * Since the root collection is loaded at runtime, configuration options modifying the load process itself obviously won't take effect if defined at this level.
+     * Since the root collection is loaded at runtime, configuration settings modifying the load process itself obviously won't take effect if defined at this level.